pedrosalasrojo/fairness_metrics/README.md

 Everything reduces to a single quantity per group: the base rate p<sub>g</sub> = P(Y=1 | G=g).
-The document derives four identities from Bayes' rule and shows that, given the base rate, any two families' worth of parity pin down the third — so demanding parity across two families generically forces p<sub>a</sub> = p<sub>b</sub>.
+The document derives four identities from Bayes' rule and shows that, given the base rate, any two families' worth of parity pin down the third, so demanding parity across two families generically forces p<sub>a</sub> = p<sub>b</sub>.
 The main incompatibility results it proves and
 illustrates: